Harris leads Howard against South Carolina State after 21-point game - WTOP News

 Orangeburg, South Carolina; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: Howard takes on the South Carolina State Bulldogs after Bryce Harris scored 21 points in Howard’s 73-54 loss to the North Carolina Central Eagles.
+BOTTOM LINE: Howard visits the South Carolina State Bulldogs after Bryce Harris scored 21 points in Howard’s 73-54 loss to the North Carolina Central Eagles.

-The Bulldogs have gone 4-2 at home.
-South Carolina State averages 14.6 turnovers per game and is 1-6 when it wins the turnover battle.
+The Bulldogs are 4-2 on their home court.
+South Carolina State ranks fifth in the MEAC with 21.8 defensive rebounds per game led by Davion Everett averaging 3.6.

-The Bison have gone 0-1 against MEAC opponents.
-Howard has a 2-8 record against teams over .500.
+The Bison are 0-1 in conference play.
+Howard is seventh in the MEAC with 8.9 offensive rebounds per game led by Harris averaging 2.4.

-South Carolina State is shooting 39.9% from the field this season, 5.3 percentage points lower than the 45.2% Howard allows to opponents.
-Howard averages 7.8 made 3-pointers per game this season, 0.6 fewer makes per game than South Carolina State gives up.
+South Carolina State’s average of 5.4 made 3-pointers per game is 1.9 fewer made shots on average than the 7.3 per game Howard allows.
+Howard averages 75.7 points per game, 6.9 fewer points than the 82.6 South Carolina State allows.

-The Bulldogs and Bison match up Monday for the first time in conference play this season.
+The Bulldogs and Bison meet Monday for the first time in conference play this season.

-TOP PERFORMERS: Davion Everett is averaging 9.8 points and 7.1 rebounds for the Bulldogs.
-Wilson Dubinsky is averaging 8.7 points over the last 10 games for South Carolina State.
+TOP PERFORMERS: Everett is averaging 9.8 points and 7.1 rebounds for the Bulldogs.
+Wilson Dubinsky is averaging 8.7 points over the past 10 games for South Carolina State.

 Seth Towns is averaging 14.9 points and 6.7 rebounds for the Bison.
-Harris is averaging 14 points and 5.8 rebounds over the last 10 games for Howard.
+Marcus Dockery is averaging 2.4 made 3-pointers over the last 10 games for Howard.

 LAST 10 GAMES: Bulldogs: 2-8, averaging 72.9 points, 40.4 rebounds, 15.0 assists, 8.1 steals and 3.9 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 82.2 points per game.